FIND THE SAINT logo with new yellow subtitle - Be Inspired To Do Good

 Her Early Life

-Julia Frances Catherine Postel was born on November 28, 1756 in the port village of Barfluer, Normandy, France.
+Julia Frances Catherine Postel was born on November 28, 1756 in the port village of Barfleur, Normandy, France.
 Her father, Jean, was a fisherman and her mother was Thérèse while her aunt was the Blessed Placide Viel.
 She was educated by the Benedictine nuns at Valognes, France.
 Even in her earlier years, she manifested a truly remarkable sanctity.
 When, at the age of nine, Julia received her First Communion.
 She made a vow of virginity, promising to devote her life to the service of God and the neighbor.
 From that time, Julia communicated daily and practiced the severest penance.

 Power of Prayer